-1Some ATLAS/ICESat-2 products (e.g. ATL03) are provided as files that span 1/14th of an orbit.
-As such, these products' file names specify a segment number that ranges from from 01 to 14.
+&lt;sup>1 Some ATLAS/ICESat-2 products (e.g. ATL03) are provided as files that span 1/14th of an orbit.
+As such, these products' file names specify a segment number that ranges from 01 to 14.
 Because ATL04 and ATL09 data files span one full orbit, the segment number is always set to 01.

-2From time to time, NSIDC receives duplicate, reprocessed granules from our data provider.
+&lt;sup>2 From time to time, NSIDC receives duplicate, reprocessed granules from our data provider.
 These granules have the same file name as the original (i.e. date, time, ground track, cycle, and segment number), but the revision number has been incremented.
-Although NSIDC deletes the superceded granule, the process can take several days.
+Although NSIDC deletes the superseded granule, the process can take several days.
 As such, if you encounter multiple granules with the same file name, please use the granule with the highest revision number.